jg-digital-media/jgdm-100DaysOfCode/work/log/round-10.md

-# R10D28: Tuesday 20 November 2022
+# R10D29: Wednesday 29 November 2022

-A few hours today working on making the styles behind the scenes of my WooCommerce project easier to maintain!
-Now a separate stack for website and shop.
+Working on Multiple websites today.
+Styled some more WooCommerce elements ready for use in the "wild".
+Big project dare I say, "Coming Soon?"

 + **Technologies Used** - HTML, CSS, WordPress